navinkumar357/Weather-station-using-rasberry-pi-and-Google-Firebase/README.md

 # Weather-station-using-rasberry-pi-and-Google-Firebase
+ The Sense-Hat is an on-board sensor(pressure, humidity, temperature) attachement for the Pi.
+The sensor values are taken every 30 minutes and stored in Firebase.
- The on-board sensor values from the Pi is stored in Firebase and an app built using MIT App Inventor is used to analyse the data.
+ An android app is built using MIT App Inventor to view and analyse the data stored in Firebase database.